 This section explains how OFED (OpenFabrics Enterprise Distribution) packages are installed so that BCM can use InfiniBand for data transfer during regular use-that is for computation runs, rather than for booting up or provisioning.
 The configuration of PXE booting over InfiniBand is described in section 5.1.3 of the Administrator Manual.
-The configuration of node provisioning over InfiniBand is described in section 5.3.3 of the Administrator Manual.
+The configuration of node provisioning over InfiniBand is described in sectibed in section 5.3.3 of the Administrator Manual.

-10.1 Choosing A Distribution Version, Or A Non-distribution Version, Ensuring The Kernel Matches, And Logging The Installation
+10.1 Choosing A Distribution Version, Or A Vendor Version, Ensuring The Kernel Matches, And Logging The Installation

-By default, the Linux distribution OFED stack is matched to the kernel version and installed on the cluster.
+By default, the Linux distribution OFED packages are matched to the distribution kernel version and installed on the cluster.
 This is the safest option in most cases, and also allows NFS over RDMA.

-BCM also allows NVIDIA's Mellanox OFED (sometimes called MOFED) software to be installed.
-Such separate, non-distribution OFED stacks can be more recent than the distribution version, which means that they can provide support for more recent hardware and firmware, as well as more features.
+BCM also packages NVIDIA's Mellanox OFED (sometimes called MOFED) software.
+Such vendor OFED packages can be more recent than the distribution packages, which means that they can provide support for more recent hardware and firmware, as well as more features.

-For recent OFED stacks to work, the OFED firmware as provided by the manufacturer should in general also be recent, to ensure software driver compatibility.
+For the vendor OFED packages to work, the OFED firmware as provided by the manufacturer should in general be recent, to ensure software driver compatibility.